 The harsh reality of sharing a bathroom is that of all the people we spoke to, 99% of men and women admitted to having at least one bad bathroom habit.

 Putting up with a partner’s pet peeves is part of being in a relationship.
 But sharing bathrooms with complete strangers is a different story.

 Most women feel uncomfortable in a unisex bathroom

 Unisex bathrooms are becoming increasingly common, as they help to break down gender binary in public spaces.
 But our research shows that not everyone is keen on the idea.
 Sixty percent of women and 42% of men we asked felt uncomfortable sharing a public bathroom with members of the opposite sex.

 Again, men’s bad reputation for poor bathroom etiquette is a big reason for this.
-Sixty-two percent of women found unisex toilets less appealing because of the way the opposite sex uses public bathrooms.
+Sixty-two percent of women found unisex toilets less appealing because of the way the opposite gender uses public bathrooms.
 On the flip side, 13% of men found the idea of sharing a bathroom appealing, and half admitted they’d make more of an effort to be cleaner in a unisex public bathroom.